-The Terraform state file is a JSON file that acts as a record of your deployed resources.
-It maps your Terraform configuration to the actual resources in your Google Cloud project.
-Storing this file remotely with the GCS backend provides several key benefits:
+The Terraform state file is a JSON record of the resources you've deployed.
+It maps your configuration to the actual resources in your Google Cloud project.
+Keeping that file in a GCS bucket instead of on a laptop gets you a few things:

 terraform apply operations, which can lead to state file corruption and resource conflicts.
-Google Cloud Storage handles this locking automatically.To use the GCS backend, you need a pre-existing Google Cloud Storage bucket.
-It is a best practice to create a dedicated bucket for your Terraform state files.
+Google Cloud Storage handles this locking automatically.To use the GCS backend, you need a Google Cloud Storage bucket that already exists.
+It's a good idea to create a dedicated bucket for your Terraform state files.

 Here's a basic GCS backend block configuration: